nicolas-izquierdo/nicolas-izquierdo.github.io/materials/index.md

 <div class="data-wrapper" markdown="1">

-This page collects materials I find useful or inspiring for research in comparative political economy and labor politics.
+This page collects materials I find useful or inspiring for research in labor politics.

 ---